Say Cheese! 12 Terrible Photos of Bestselling Authors

 A word of advice: If your author photo looks like the FBI took it with a telephoto lens, it's time to fire your photographer.

 Shel Silverstein is a repeat offender, which made it hard to choose just one, but in the end I decided to go with a classic.
 If you were the author of such beloved children's books as The Giving Tree and Where The Sidewalk Ends, why would you put a giant photo of yourself on the back cover that makes it look like you're an ogre who eats children?
 Or one that makes you look like the father of the banjo player from Deliverance?
 Or one with your shoes off and your legs spread like a sex offender?
 Or one that looks like you're showing us where you buried the body?
-And why would you take a picture that makes it look like you and Dustin Hoffman are a bear/cub combo that met in a 1970s New York City leather bar?
 Are you actively trying to be creepy?

 It's bad enough you look like the love child of Guillermo del Toro, Gimli the dwarf, and Harry Knowles, so why would you let this picture happen?
 And what kind of utensils are you wielding there?
 An unopened switchblade and a miniature tuning fork?
 Are you hitting A440 in this picture?
 Or is this what you do while millions and millions of readers wait years for you to write the next Ice and Fire book?
 Now that you have HBO money, it must be lobsters and opera all the time.